zenglenn42/react-tutorials/README.md

 ## Bootstrap a minimal Heroku-ready express/react stack

 I want a fairly minimal stack for now.
 Maybe just express for the web server and definitely react for the front end (since that's the whole point of these tutorials) and something Heroku-ready would be nice.
+I'm not really using the backend at the moment, but that will change as the tutorials get more sophisticated.

 The fu in [this blog](https://daveceddia.com/deploy-react-express-app-heroku/) from Dave Ceddia fits the bill!